 Horses in the Room: The Horsepath Therapeutic Cards

-We will discuss the theoretical foundations of working with therapeutic cards (positive psychology, the narrative approach) and the methodology to incorporate working with the cards to strengthen the therapeutic process in general, and in using the Eagala Model.
+Hour 1 is about discussing the theoretical foundations of working with therapeutic cards (positive psychology, the narrative approach) and the methodology to incorporate working with the cards to strengthen the therapeutic process in general, and in using the Eagala Model.

 Orly has over 25 years of experience in organizational consulting, leadership development, and group instruction in team development programs and executive empowerment in business, public sector and non-profit entities, as well as leading and developing at-risk adolescent programs.
 Orly integrates work and horses both in Israel and the United States.
 She is a certified group therapist and is a Gestalt theory graduate from the Tel-Aviv University.
 She co-founded Barak-Ben Shalom, an organizational consulting firm, and is Eagala Certified since 2005.

 Yarden has over 10 years of experience in leading programs for at-risk adolescents.
 Yarden is a clinical psychology M.A. graduate, working with kids, adolescents and their parents.
 Currently she is a Ph.D. student with her research considering the long term effects of the Israeli environment on adolescents.
 Yarden is a therapeutic riding instructor and Eagala Certified since 2013.

 Eagala CEU hours: 2